patrikfors/vt100-slowcat/README.md

 slowcat
 =======

+Update 2025.
+Modified slowcat to build on windows.

 The original `slowcat.c` was written by dave w capella to play old VT100 animations.
 It apparently used a simple empty loop to slow things down.
 Dave later modified it to use `nanosleep()` and that's